bep713/madden-file-tools/README.md

     const helper = new TDBHelper();
     helper.load(tdbPath)
         .then((file) => {
-            // You have access to all the tables and records here.
+            // You have access to all the tables here.

             // Access individual table
             const awplTable = file.AWPL;
                 // Alternative: file.tables[0];
                 // `tables` is just an array.

+            // To get access to the records, you need to read them in by each table.
+Tables are not automatically read due to memory constraints. file.AWPL.readRecords()
+                .then(() => {
+                    // Here you have access to all the AWPL records and data.

                     // Access field values
                     const firstStc1Field = file.AWPL.records[0].fields['STC1'].value;
                         // Or file.AWPL.records[0].fields.STC1.value;

                         // Alternative: file.AWPL.records[0].STC1;
                         // The alternative is nicer to use, but less performant.

                     // Set field values
                     file.AWPL.records[0].fields['STC1'].value = 20;

                         // Alternative: file.AWPL.records[0].STC1 = 20;
                         // Again, this way is a little slower, but is nicer to write.
-            });

                     // Save the file
                     helper.save([optional new file here, otherwise overwrite])
                         .then(() => {
                             // File has been saved here.
+                        });
+                });
         });

 ### Read HC09 Files
 The Head Coach 09 save is a little different from the others.
 It does not contain the DB file at the very beginning, so I've included a nice helper to load and save.